li-951/CourseProject/README.md

 ## Installation

-From the root directory, run the following command to install requirements:
+From the project directory, run the following command to install requirements:

 ```bash
 $ pip install requirements.txt